migros/fotoobo/docs/source/developer/how_to_test.rst

 If you need static data for your tests use the directory *tests/data*.
 There you can put your data.
 If you change existing data make sure you do not break other tests.
-Make sure to not add any kind of productive and sensitive data into this directory as is pushed to the repository.
+Make sure to not add any kind of productive and sensitive data into this directory as it is pushed to the repository.

 Temporary Data
 --------------